hartwigmedical/hmftools/peach/README.md

 TODO: describe ignored variants

 In broad strokes, PEACH does the following:
-* Extract relevant calls from VCF, where relevance is determined by the configured relevant variants.
+* Extract relevant calls from VCF, where relevance is determined by the configured haplotypes.
 * For each gene:
   + Determine for each relevant variant whether the variant is homozygous ref, heterozygous or homozygous alt.
   + Determine the unique simplest combination of haplotypes that completely explains that combination of alt alleles and counts.